cpjobling/eg-247-textbook/_build/introduction/index.md

 $$x(t) = A \cos (2\pi f_0 t - \phi).$$

+### In Class Exercise

+#### First attempt

-For this expression, we wish to match each of the symbols to its definition
+For this expression, we wish to match each of the symbols to its definition.
+Without discussion with your class mates, correct this table.

 | Symbol     | Definition         |
 |------------|--------------------|